 Best Route from Miami Airport to Cruise Port

 Miami Cruise Port is connected to Miami International Airport by the busy Dolphin Expressway (SR 836), which is a toll road.

 It leads directly from the airport to the Port Miami Tunnel – take the exit marked “Miami Beach/MacArthur Causeway” and then follow signs for Port Miami Tunnel and N. Cruise Blvd.

-The journey takes about 20 minutes if traffic is flowing well.
-However, at peak times, it can take double the time!
+The journey takes about 12 minutes if traffic is flowing well.
+However, at peak times, it can take double that length of time!